-On the other hand, since the decay of the inverse-square potential is closely related to the fact that the angular momentum as $r\to\infty$, we are known that inverse square decay of the potential is in some sense critical for the spectral and scattering theory.
-In the case that the Schr\"odinger operator with the inverse-square potential, the asymptotical behavior of Schr\"odinger propagator was considered in \cite{Carron,wang} and Riesz tranform were studied in \cite{HL}, the restriction estimate for Schr\"odinger solution by the first author \cite{zhang}.
+On the other hand, the decay of the potential considered here is closely related to the fact that the angular momentum as $r\to\infty$, the inverse square decay of the potential is in some sense critical for the spectral and scattering theory.
+For the case with the inverse-square potential, the asymptotical behavior of Schr\"odinger propagator was considered in \cite{Carron,wang} and Riesz transform was studied in \cite{HL}.
+The restriction estimate for Schr\"odinger solution was investigated by the first author \cite{zhang}.

-\subsection{The Strichartz estimates.}
+\subsection{The Strichartz estimates}

 In this paper, we study a spacetime-type estimate of the solution $u: \R\times X\rightarrow \C$ to the initial value problem (IVP) for the Schr\"odinger equation on metric cone $X$,